UPDATE: A Legal Research Guide to Pakistan

 Pakistan emerged as an independent State on August 14, 1947.
-Pakistan is divided into four provinces, those being the North West Frontier Province (NWFP), Punjab, Sindh and Balochistan.
-The tribal belt adjoining NWFP is managed by the Federal Government and is named Federally Administered Tribal Areas, referred to as FATA.
-Azad Kashmir and the Northern Areas have their own respective political and administrative machinery, yet some certain subjects of these areas are taken care of by the Federal Government through the Ministry of Kashmir Affairs and Northern Areas.
+Pakistan is divided into four provinces - Khyber Pukhtoonkhwa, Punjab, Sindh and Balochistan.
+The tribal belt adjoining Khyber Pukhtoonkhwa is managed by the Federal Government and is named FATA i.e., Federally Administered Tribal Areas.
+Azad Kashmir and Gilgit-Baltistan have their own respective political and administrative machinery, yet certain of their subjects are taken care of by the Federal Government.
 Islamabad is the federal capital.
 Over 97 per cent of the country's population is Muslim.

 Located in South Asia, Pakistan shares an eastern border with India and north-eastern border with China.
 Iran lies along the country’s southwest border, and Afghanistan runs along its western and northern borders.
 The southern boundary of Pakistan is made up of the 1,064 km coastline of the Arabian Sea.

 The total area of the country is 796,095 square km, which is nearly four times the size of the United Kingdom.
 From Gwadar Bay in its southeastern corner, the country extends more than 1,800 km to the Khunjerab Pass on China’s border.

 The Muslims of India had, since the middle of nineteen century, begun the struggle for a separate homeland on the basis of the two Nation theory.
 The British rulers realized that the Hindus and Muslims of India remained two separate and distinct nations and socio-cultural entities.
 The British rulers were left with no option but to eventually accept the demand of the Muslims of India.